openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    campaignConfiguration.py   simcontrol.py

 ``simcontrol.py`` is used to manage the simulation, i.e. to create the scenarios, execute the simulations (either locally or in a distributed grid, if available) and presenting information about the current status. ``campaignConfiguration.py`` contains the parameters which shall be simulated.

 *****************************************
-Experiment 1 - Offered Traffic (part 1)
+Experiment 1, part 1 - Offered Traffic
 *****************************************

-The first scenario is kept as simple as possible:
-One Base Station (BS) and one Mobile Station (MS) transmit data in uplink and downlink, within a distance `d`.
+The first scenario is kept as simple as possible: One Base Station (BS) and one Mobile Station (MS) transmit data in uplink and downlink, the MS is positioned in distance `d` to the BS.

 1. In this simulation, we would like to measure the saturation throughput in downlink and uplink.
-Accordingly, we need to create a set of simulations with increasing offered traffic and plot the carried throughput versus offered traffic.
+Accordingly, a set of simulations is created with increasing offered traffic and the carried throughput versus offered traffic is plotted.
 Each simulation campaign, independent of its complexity, follows four basic steps:

    a.
-Create the simulation configuration file, :ref:`experiment1FirstConfig` -
+Creation of the simulation configuration file, :ref:`experiment1FirstConfig` -
       this one is the same for all simulations.

    #.
-Create the parameter file, :ref:`experiment1FirstCampaignConfig` - this one
+Creation of the parameter file, :ref:`experiment1FirstCampaignConfig` - this one
       contains the parameters that differentiate the simulations from each other, i.e. the different offered traffic in our case.

    #.
-Run the simulations using :ref:`experiment1FirstSimcontrol`.
+Execution of the simulations using :ref:`experiment1FirstSimcontrol`.

    #.
-View results using the :ref:`experiment1FirstWrowser`.
+Viewing of results using the :ref:`experiment1FirstWrowser`.

 .. _experiment1FirstConfig:

 config.py
 ---------

 To complete the campaign, a configuration file ``config.py`` is required that configures the scenario, stations and the evaluation.
 For the first experiment, a config.py can be found in ``myOpenWNS/tests/system/wimac-tests/PyConfig/experiment1/``, this